saattrupdan/auto-survey/README.md

 uvx auto-survey "<your topic here>"
 ```

-This both installs the package and creates the literature survey.
-All the available
+This both installs the package and creates the literature survey, which typically takes
+about 10 minutes.
+With the default model, it costs about $0.05 per survey.

-options are listed below, but you can always get these by running the following command:
+All the available options are listed below, but you can always get these by running the
+following command:

 ```bash
 uvx auto-survey --help